Teppanyaki

-are typically propane-heated, flat-surfaced, and are widely used to cook food in front of guests at restaurants.
-They are commonly confused with the barbecue grill, which is called in Japanese, and has a charcoal or gas flame and is made with an open grate design.
+are typically propane-heated and flat-surfaced, and they are often used to cook food in front of guests at restaurants.
+In the USA, they are commonly called hibachi though that refers to a type of grill in Japan, including a in Japanese, which has a charcoal or gas flame and is made with an open grate design.
 With a solid griddle-type cook surface, the is capable of cooking small or semisolid ingredients such as rice, egg and finely chopped vegetables.

 Origin

 The originator of the -style steakhouse is believed to be Shigeji Fujioka of the Japanese restaurant chain Misono.
 The restaurant claims to be the first to introduce the concept of cooking Western-influenced food on a in Japan, in 1945.
 They soon found the cuisine was less popular with the Japanese than it was with foreigners, who enjoyed both watching the skilled maneuvers of the chefs preparing the food and the cuisine itself, which is somewhat more familiar than more traditional Japanese dishes.
 As the restaurants became more popular with tourists, the chain increased the performance aspect of the chef's preparation, such as stacking onion slices to produce a flaming onion volcano.

 Another piece of equipment in the same family is a flattop grill, consisting of a flat piece of steel over circular burners and typically smaller and round, like a Mongolian barbecue.